AbdurRoqeeb/Analysis-of-Airplane-Crashes-from-1908-to-2009/README.md

 ----
 ## Data Sourcing
 Data used for analysis was scrapped from [this](https://github.com/theoyinbooke/30Days-of-Learning-Data-Analysis-Using-Power-BI-for-Students) Github repository.
-The data was originally goten from [Kaggle](https://www.kaggle.com/datasets/saurograndi/airplane-crashes-since-1908).
+The data was originally gotten from [Kaggle](https://www.kaggle.com/datasets/saurograndi/airplane-crashes-since-1908).

 ----
 ## Data Cleaning